slatedocs/slate/source/includes/_integration.md

 ```

-Broker delivers the update decision to your queue which subscribes the exchange of *update_decisions*.
+The broker delivers the update decision to your queue which subscribes the exchange of *update_decisions*.
 The update decision message you received is also a group message.
-With the string as its payload, you have to convert the payload from String to JSON as well.
+With the string as its payload, you have to convert the payload from a String to JSON as well.

 <aside class="notice">
-To subscribe messages of update decision, bind the queue to the direct exchange <code>update_decision</code> with your application code as routing key.
+To subscribe to update decision messages, bind the queue to the direct exchange <code>update_decision</code> with your application code as routing key.
 </aside>

 ### The Headers of Decision Group

-In the headers of group message, there is an important value must notice: *correlation_id*, which is the identifier of the request-response interactive.
+In the headers of group message, there is an important value you must notice: *correlation_id*, which is the identifier of the request-response interaction.
-This means when you want to send a response to the broker, your reply must have the same correlation id in its headers
+This means when you want to send a response to the broker, your reply must have the same correlation id in its headers.

 <aside class="notice">